Confidence-coin/Confidence-coin.github.io/index.md

 You got zero money of your own.
 And if you don't believe me, go to your bank and ask for it.

 Confidence Coin is a development cryptocurrency with a pending patent to solve this exact problem.
-With Confidence Coin, you don't need to ask your bank for your money, you take it, and it's called:
+With Confidence Coin, you don't need to ask your bank for your money, you just take it.
+It's called DTP.

 ## Decentralized Trusted Party